davidsowerby/takkan/docs/intro.md

 ## Purpose

-Precept aims to reduce development time, in these broad areas:
+Takkan aims to reduce development time, in these broad areas:

 1. by automating a substantial amount of the work currently needed to bind Widgets to data,
 1. by providing device aware layouts that simplify the construction of pages in a consistent way across an application,